JimengShi/CoDiCast/README.md

 pip install pandas==1.5.3
 pip install matplotlib==3.8.3
 ```
-After installing the necessary packages, you should be able to run the training files in `training` folder and evaluation files in `evaluation` folder.
+After installing the necessary packages, you should be able to run the training files in the `training` folder and the evaluation files in the `evaluation` folder.